 In accordance with DOE Order 458.1, SRS evaluates the effluent monitoring program by comparing the annual average concentrations to the DOE-derived concentration standards (DCSs).
 DOE's Derived Concentration Technical Standard (DOE 2011) establishes numerical standards for DCSs to implement DOE Order 458.1.
+This document was updated in 2022 (DOE 2022).
 DCSs are radiological quantities for certain radionuclides specific to a surface or concentration used in surveying or characterizing radiation to comply with DOE Order 458.1.
 SRS demonstrates DCS compliance when the sum of the ratios of each radionuclide's observed concentration to its corresponding DCS does not exceed 1.00.
 This sum is called the "sum of fractions."
 The DCSs are applicable at the point of discharge, and SRS uses them to screen existing effluent treatment systems to determine whether they are appropriate and effective.
 SRS uses the same DCSs as reference concentrations to conduct environmental protection programs.
 All DOE sites use these DCSs.

-The SRS surveillance program samples the types of media that Site releases, as measured in the effluent monitoring program, may impact.
+The SRS surveillance program samples the types of media that the Site's releases, as measured in the effluent monitoring program, may impact.
 Figure 5-1 shows the liquid and airborne pathways, as well as the types of media sampled through those pathways.
+SRS conducts environmental monitoring of the following: